Arsenal F.C.: In popular culture

-Arsenal have appeared in a number of media "firsts".
+Partly due to their proximity to the Alexandra Palace transmitter, Arsenal have appeared in a number of media "firsts".
 On 22 January 1927, their match at Highbury against Sheffield United was the first English League match to be broadcast live on radio.
 A decade later, on 16 September 1937, an exhibition match between Arsenal's first team and the reserves was the first football match in the world to be televised live.
 Arsenal also featured in the first edition of the BBC's Match of the Day, which screened highlights of their match against Liverpool at Anfield on 22 August 1964.
 Sky's coverage of Arsenal's January 2010 match against Manchester United was the first live public broadcast of a sports event on 3D television.

 As one of the most successful teams in the country, Arsenal have often featured when football is depicted in the arts in Britain.
 They formed the backdrop to one of the earliest football-related novels, The Arsenal Stadium Mystery (1939), which was made into a film in the same year.
 The story centres on a friendly match between Arsenal and an amateur side, one of whose players is poisoned while playing.
 Many Arsenal players appeared as themselves in the film and manager George Allison was given a speaking part.
-The book Fever Pitch by Nick Hornby was an autobiographical account of Hornby's life and relationship with football and Arsenal in particular.
+The book Fever Pitch by Nick Hornby was an autobiographical account of Hornby's life and relationship with football, and with Arsenal in particular.
 Published in 1992, it formed part of the revival and rehabilitation of football in British society during the 1990s.
-The book was twice adapted for the cinema – the 1997 British film focuses on Arsenal's 1988–89 title win, and a 2005 American version features a fan of baseball's Boston Red Sox.
+The book was twice adapted for the cinema–the 1997 British film focuses on Arsenal's 1988–89 title win, and a 2005 American version features a fan of baseball's Boston Red Sox.